-With over 7,000 islands making up its beautiful country, the Philippines in general is a giant snorkeling spot and Port Barton, Palawan is certainly no exception.
+With over 7,000 islands making up its beautiful country, the Philippines, in general, is a giant snorkeling spot and Port Barton, Palawan is certainly no exception.

-This lovely little fishing and farming village is most well-know (or unknown) for its tranquility.
+This lovely little fishing and farming village is most well-known (or unknown) for its tranquility.
 While lazing on the beach is probably our favorite Port Barton activity, there are plenty of other activities to dive into when you tire of lying under the sun, gazing off into the lovely horizon.

 Snorkeling is one of the top activities to explore the waters and islands around Port Barton.
 Check out the best snorkel spots around Port Barton!

 But before you strap on your fins and dive in, here are some tips on snorkeling in Port Barton, Palawan:

 Tip#1.
 Get an Early Start